Frambueesaa/Unity-DebugToolsPlus/README.md

 # How do I import it?

-You have two ways to import it, using the attached UnityPackage or import manually.
+You have three ways to import it, using the attached UnityPackage or import manually.

+## 1 Unity Custom Git Package

+Navigate to the Package Manager window within the Editor, once inside select the option "Add package from git URL" and paste this: https://github.com/franforge/unity-formatted-debug-texts.git#main

-## Unity Package
+## 2 Unity Package

 Download the package and drag/select import into the Unity editor.

-## Import Manually
+## 3 Import Manually

 Donwload the archives and drag/select import into the Unity editor.